Temasek to invest $136 mln in Godrej Consumer Products

-MUMBAI Godrej Consumer Products Ltd (GOCP.NS) said on Saturday Singapore's Temasek TEM.UL will invest 6.85 billion rupees in the company to help the Indian firm maintain a strong balance sheet.
+MUMBAI, Jan 21 India's Godrej Consumer Products Ltd said on Saturday Singapore's Temasek will invest 6.85 billion rupees ($136.12 million) in the company to help the Indian firm maintain a strong balance sheet.

 Godrej Consumer Products said it will issue 16.7 million shares to Temasek's indirectly owned unit Baytree Investments (Mauritius) Pte Ltd at 410 rupees per share on preferential basis.